maakiitaja/speciesidentifier/README.md

 http://localhost:3000/#/login

-To reset a test database (requires GraphicsMagick to work): http://localhost:3000/populate_db
+To reset a test database (requires GraphicsMagick to work): http://localhost:3000/populate_db (may take several minutes to complete)

 ## Suggestions